Probing Vector-Like Quarks at a future Muon-Proton Collider: Introduction

 \section{Introduction}

-A wide range of Standard Model (SM) extensions, including Little Higgs frameworks \cite{Randall, hamed}, composite Higgs models \cite{Agashe, kaplan, Contino}, and two Higgs doublet models \cite{Branco, Arhib}, typically predict the existence of vector-like quarks (VLQs) with masses in the TeV range.
-One of the key characteristics of these particles is that both left and right-handed chiral components exhibit identical transformation properties under the Standard Model’s electroweak (EW) symmetry \cite{Saavedra}.\\ In addition, VLQs could play a role in stabilizing the electroweak vacuum \cite{Xiao, Wagner, Benbrik}, addressing the Cabibbo–Kobayashi–Maskawa (CKM) unitarity issue \cite{Workman,Nardi, Cheung, Crivellin,Branco}, and providing possible explanations for the several observed experimental anomalies, including the W boson mass discrepancy \cite{Aaltonen, Cao}.
+A wide range of Standard Model (SM) extensions, including Little Higgs frameworks \cite{Randall1999, ArkaniHamed2002}, composite Higgs models \cite{Agashe2005, Kaplan1984, Contino2007}, and two Higgs doublet models \cite{Arhrib2018, Branco2012}, typically predict the existence of vector-like quarks (VLQs) with masses in the TeV range \cite{Das2023, Cacciapaglia2023}.
+One of the key characteristics of these particles is that both left and right-handed chiral components exhibit identical transformation properties under the Standard Model’s electroweak (EW) symmetry \cite{AguilarSaavedra2013}.

+In addition, VLQs could play a role in stabilizing the electroweak vacuum \cite{Xiao2014, Joglekar2012, Benbrik2014}, addressing the Cabibbo–Kobayashi–Maskawa (CKM) unitarity issue \cite{Workman2022, Belfatto2021, Cheung2020}, and providing possible explanations for the several observed experimental anomalies \cite{Abdullah2023}, including the W boson mass discrepancy \cite{Cao2022, Aaltonen2022, ATLAS2024}.
+Recent measurements by the CMS collaboration (arXiv:2412.13872) have brought the W-boson mass measurement into closer agreement with Standard Model predictions.
+Furthermore, studies for the proposed 100 TeV FCC-hh collider suggest a discovery reach for vector-like quarks exceeding 6 TeV for pair production, setting a high bar for future lepton-hadron machines \cite{FCC_CDR}.
+Nevertheless, VLQs remain a primary target for future colliders; for instance, the FCC-hh is projected to probe VLQ masses up to 6 TeV in pair-production modes\cite{FCC_CDR}.

 Despite these compelling theoretical motivations, the search for VLQs at the Large Hadron Collider (LHC) has not yet observed any significant signal.
-The ATLAS and CMS collaborations have set stringent exclusion limits on VLQ masses, pushing the lower bounds for pair-produced VLQs up to approximately 1.4–1.5 TeV \cite{ATLAS, CMS Collaboration}.
+The ATLAS and CMS collaborations have set stringent exclusion limits on VLQ masses, pushing the lower bounds for pair-produced VLQs up to approximately 1.4–1.5 TeV \cite{ATLAS2022, CMS2025, CMS2024}.
 However, as the mass of the VLQs increases, the cross-section for pair production (which is driven by QCD) drops rapidly due to phase space suppression.
-Consequently, for masses in the multi-TeV range, single production via electroweak interaction becomes the dominant production mode \cite{Benbrik}.
-This channel depends on the coupling strength between the VLQ and the Standard Model quarks but offers a crucial window for probing heavier mass scales that are kinematically inaccessible via pair production \cite{Vignaroli}.
+Consequently, for masses in the multi-TeV range, single production via electroweak interaction becomes the dominant production mode \cite{Benbrik2014, Hernandez2024}.
+This channel depends on the coupling strength between the VLQ and the Standard Model quarks but offers a crucial window for probing heavier mass scales that are kinematically inaccessible via pair production \cite{Vignaroli2014}.